Rock-it-science/job-ad-analysis/README.md

 ## What's not here

- - Need to manually code list of results to remove non-skills
+ - Manually code list of results to remove non-skills
     - I also need to re-write many to be grammatically correct as lemmatization will make many phrases sound weird (problem solve vs. problem solving for example)
+ - Separate final results by search term
- - Need to create visualizations of results
+ - Create visualizations of results
- - Need to write report on results
+ - Write report on results

 # NLP Functions